Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-magento-2-x.md

 If `./bin/magento` does not run, try executing `chmod +x ./bin/magento` to make it executable.

-## Uninstallation
+## Manual Uninstallation

-### Manually

-To uninstall the module manually, follow these steps:
+Do the following steps to install the module manually:

-1. Connect to your website via SSH
+1. Connect to your website via SSH.
-2. Go to the root folder of your Magento 2 web site
+2. Go to the root folder of your Magento 2 website.
-3. Execute the commands below
+3. Execute the commands below:

     rm -rf ./app/code/Ematicsolutions/Ematicjs
     ./bin/magento setup:upgrade